‘It’s what we do’: Community helps Garden Plain farmer harvest crop after cancer diagnosis

 “Week or two later, I talked to another guy and said I hope I get my wheat cut and he said ‘oh don’t worry there’s a couple of us neighbors who might come help you,” said Hahn.

 They did more than help.
-Close to twenty people showed up on Wednesay with eight combines ready to work.
+Close to 20 people showed up on Wednesday with eight combines ready to work.

 “Jerry Hahn’s been my best friend since I was 4 years old,” said Gene Koester, volunteer farmer.
 “We all hate to see what’s going on with Jerry.
 He’s the nicest guy you ever want to meet.”